teacoders/LaraMeet/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Literate, please send an e-mail to us via [support@teacoder.in](mailto:support@teacoder.in).
+If you discover a security vulnerability within Literate, please send an e-mail to us via [support@teacoders.in](mailto:support@teacoders.in).
 All security vulnerabilities will be promptly addressed.

 ## License